AdarshIITDH/git_assignment_HeroVired/README.md

   Note: Uncomment only the code calculating the circle area

    	git stash save -u geometry.py
-  save the file by stash so that you can work on circle feature later
+  save the file by stash so that you can work on the circle feature later

 c.Create a New Branch for Rectangle Area Feature:
 	- Create a new branch named "feature/rectangle-area" to work on the rectangle area